magnuswatn/bigacme/docs/RHEL7-example.md

 Add the iRule to the relevant virtual server and create a csr on the Big-IP.
 Here we assume the csr is called "ImportantApp.no_LetsEncrypt" and it's in the partition "ImportantApp".

-Log into the server, run
+Log into the server, run:

 `$ testbigip`

 `$ bigacme new ImportantApp ImportantApp.no_LetsEncrypt`

 This will issue a certificate.
 And it will be renewed according to the config and the cron job schedule.